-Walt Disney World in Orlando, Florida is known as across the globe as the Most Magical Place on Earth.
-Can a place be truly magical at all—let alone more magical than any other place in the world—without doggos?
-If you're searching for the answers to all things Disney World and dogs, you've come to the right place.
+Walt Disney World in Orlando, Florida, is known across the globe as the Most Magical Place on Earth.
+Can a place be truly magical at all —let alone more magical than any other place in the world — without dogs?
+If you're planning a trip to Orlando and you're curious about all things Disney World and dogs, it's important to understand Disney World's pet policies and accommodations.
 Here's everything you need to know about bringing your dog along for a Disney vacation.

-Disney's pet-friendly hotel options are limited and taking advantage of the option to bring your doggo along for vacation will cost extra.
-Each pet-friendly property at Walt Disney World Resort charges per night pet-cleaning fees:
+Dog-friendly Disney hotels are limited, and taking advantage of the option to bring your doggo along for vacation will cost extra.
+Disney hotels that allow dogs charge per-night pet-cleaning fees:

-And the Best Friends Pet Care program isn't just for dogs staying on property; it's open to most common household pets whose owners need a pet sitter during their magical day.
+The Best Friends Pet Care program isn't just for dogs staying on-property; it's open to most common household pets whose owners need a pet sitter during their magical day.
 The program even offers overnight accommodations and can house up to 300 dogs, cats, and small pets at a time.
-Reservations at Best Friends Pet Care aren't required, but due to the limited space, they are strongly suggested.
+Reservations for Disney World dog daycare at Best Friends Pet Care aren't required, but due to the limited space, they are strongly suggested.

-- VIP Luxury Suites: Doggos enrolled in this $109 package stay in a 226 square-foot suite and are treated to two potty walks, two playgroups, a flat-screen television, webcam, bedtime story and, after a 3-day stay, a bath.
+- VIP Luxury Suites: Dogs enrolled in this $109 package stay in a suite and are treated to two potty walks, two playgroups, a flat-screen television, webcam, bedtime story, and, after a three-day stay, a bath.

-- Vacation Villas: This $93 package includes a 72 square-foot suite, one potty walk, playgroup, a flat-screen television, and a turndown biscuit.
+- Vacation Villas: This $93 package includes a suite, one potty walk, one playgroup, a flat-screen television, a webcam, and a turndown biscuit.

-- Indoor/Outdoor Suite: This more economy-conscious, $52 package includes a 32 to 48 square-foot suite and one potty walk.
+- Indoor/Outdoor Suite: This more economy-conscious, $52 package includes a suite and one potty walk.

-- Indoor Suite: Finally, the $47 indoor-only suite is a 36 square-foot space and the booking includes two potty walks.
+- Indoor Suite: The $47 indoor-only suite includes two potty walks.

 The program also offers the following add-on services for dog bookings: